 1.1.
 Processing Data

-We initially processed all the metadata available in all 3 datasets & corelated to our objective of project report.
+We initially processed all the metadata available in all 3 datasets & related to our objective of project report.
 It was understandable that loan data has key variables required to build predictive models to determine whether a loan application gets funded or not.
 With this presumption we started with basic data cleansing, data transformation & data explorations tasks using Python programming on Jupyter notebook as well as visualizing data in Tableau application.

 1.2.
 Methods of Analysis